uktrade/tamato/docs/exporter/celery-tasks.rst

 Celery Tasks
 ^^^^^^^^^^^^

-Celery Tasks for the exporter are triggered on setting Workbaskets READY_FOR_EXPORT [TBD], the upload_transactions management command, or via the celery commandline or GUI.
+Celery Tasks for the exporter are triggered on setting Workbaskets READY_FOR_EXPORT, the upload_transactions management command, or via the celery commandline or GUI.

 upload_workbaskets
 ------------------